-Hertha BSC Berlin have signed AFC Ajax's teenage striker Nando Rafael in a transfer made necessary by Dutch employment law.
+Hertha BSC Berlin have signed AFC Ajax's Nando Rafael after he was barred from playing in Holland.

 Four more years

 The 18-year-old Angolan has put pen to paper on a four-year contract at Hertha after he was refused a work permit by the Dutch government.
 By law, Rafael was unable to play professionally in the Netherlands because he had entered the country as an asylum-seeker.